Iris-Yunxuan-Li/Algo-Trading-Project/README.md

-# Algorithmic Trading System Overview
+# Algorithmic Trading System Overview -- Iris Li

 ## Introduction

 This algorithmic trading system automates the execution of a trading strategy on the Alpaca platform, focusing on the long-short term moving average crossover.
-The primary objectives are to achieve consistent returns, manage risk through stop-loss orders, and adapt to dynamic market conditions using backtesting.
+The primary objectives are to achieve consistent returns, manage risk through stop-loss orders, and adapt to dynamic market conditions using backtesting and performance metrics such as Monte Carlo simulations and sharp ratio.

 ## Market Data Retrieval